SEC voids change of board leadership at Tourist Company of Nigeria

 By Obas Esiedesa, Abuja

-In a public notice issued on Monday, the Commission condemned recent actions by some majority shareholders of TCN, who allegedly convened the meeting in defiance of a suspension order issued by the SEC.
+In a public notice issued yesterday, the Commission condemned recent actions by some majority shareholders of TCN, who allegedly convened the meeting in defiance of a suspension order issued by the SEC.

 The Commission said the meeting also resulted in unauthorized changes to the company’s board, including the removal of SEC-appointed interim directors and the board secretary—moves it described as illegal and disruptive.